wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 Primary changes:

 - Add Elembio-aware run metadata handling.
-- Add a new Elembio central graph, for example `function_list_central_elembio.json`.
+- Prepend `elembio_bases2fastq` to the standard central graph, with non-Elembio runs skipping it via an excluded definition.
 - Add a new Elembio `elembio_bases2fastq` stage-1 entry function, while reusing / extending `p4_stage1_analysis.pm` where it remains a good fit for import option handling.